AY2526S1-CS2103-F09-1/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
-Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-### Saving data
+1. Deleting a matched mentor

+   1. Prerequisites: Mentor and student(s) matched at same centre

+   1. Note the matched mentor index

+   1. Test case: `delete MENTOR_INDEX` <br>
+      Expected:  Mentor is deleted.
+All of the mentor's former students no longer have the mentor's name displayed in their mentor field(s).

+### Showing a mentor's students

+1. Show students of a valid mentor

-1. Dealing with missing/corrupted data files
+   1. Prerequisites: Mentor with matched students.

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_
+   1. Note the mentor's index

+   1. Test case: `showstudent MENTOR_INDEX`<br>
+      Expected: All students matched to the mentor displayed.

+   1. Other incorrect `showstudent` commands to try: `showstudent MENTOR_INDEX` where the person at`MENTOR_INDEX` is a student, `showstudent` multiple times (need to use `list` between them to regenerate the list of all persons)

 ## **Appendix: Planned Enhancements**